vegarwe/gratis/Sketches/README.md

 ## Source Code Repository

-The source code to the Repaper software is hosted by [GitHub](https://github.com/embeddedartists/gratis).
+The source code for the Repaper software is hosted by [GitHub](https://github.com/embeddedartists/gratis).
 The [example programs](#example-programs) are in [Sketches](https://github.com/embeddedartists/gratis/tree/master/Sketches) directory.